Saul Perlmutter: Education

-Saul Perlmutter was born to Felice (Feige) D. Perlmutter (née Davidson), professor emerita of the Temple University School of Social Administration, and Daniel D. Perlmutter, professor emeritus of chemical and biomolecular engineering at the University of Pennsylvania.
+Saul Perlmutter was born to Felice (Feige) D. Perlmutter (née Davidson), now professor emerita of the Temple University School of Social Administration, and Daniel D. Perlmutter, now professor emeritus of chemical and biomolecular engineering at the University of Pennsylvania.
 His maternal grandfather, the Yiddish teacher Samuel Davidson (1903–1989), emigrated from the Bessarabian town of Floreşti to Canada in 1919 and then with his wife Chaika Newman to New York.

 Perlmutter spent his childhood in the Mount Airy neighborhood of Philadelphia.
 He went to Quaker schools in nearby Germantown; first Greene Street Friends School for the elementary grades, followed by Germantown Friends School for grades seven through twelve.
 He graduated with an AB in physics from Harvard magna cum laude in 1981 and received his PhD in physics from Berkeley in 1986.
 Perlmutter's PhD thesis, entitled "An Astrometric Search for a Stellar Companion to the Sun" and supervised by Richard A. Muller, described the development and use of an automated telescope to search for Nemesis candidates.
 At the same time, he was using this telescope to search for Nemesis and supernovae, which would lead him to his award-winning work in cosmology.
 Perlmutter attributes the idea for an automated supernova search to Luis Alvarez, a 1968 Nobel laureate, who shared his idea with Perlmutter's research adviser.